DeveloperWK/Pok-monApp/README.md

 # Dynamic Pokémon Explorer App

 I Build a Pokémon Explorer application where users can browse, search, and view information about different Pokémon dynamically.
-The app will use React Router for navigation and integrate with a public API to fetch Pokémon data.
+The app used React Router for navigation and integrate with a public API to fetch Pokémon data.

 ## Tech Stack